junxit/us-congress-bills-114/metadata.md

 - 2015-04-14 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 263 - 162 (Roll no. 151).(text: CR H2178)
 - 2015-04-14 — Pursuant to clause 1(c) of Rule 19, further proceedings on H.R.
 650 resumed.
 - 2015-04-14 — The previous question was ordered pursuant to the rule. (consideration: CR H2188)
+- 2015-04-15 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.